-Interest income of ₱44.0 million for the year ended December 31, 2017, as compared to ₱20.3 million for the year ended December 31, 2016.
+Interest income of \$\mathbb{P}44.0\$ million for the year ended December 31, 2017, as compared to \$\mathbb{P}20.3\$ million for the year ended December 31, 2016.
 The increase was due to more long-term deposits being placed at banks during the year ended December 31, 2017 compared to the same period in 2016.

 Interest expenses (net of capitalized interest), represented by interest expenses on Senior Notes and obligations under a finance lease in relation to the Lease Agreement, amounted to ₱2,820.5 million for the year ended December 31, 2017 as compared to ₱2,873.9 million for the year ended December 31, 2016.
-The decrease was primarily due to lower interest expenses on Senior Notes as a result of its partial redemption in October 2017, partially offset by a higher effective interest on obligations under a finance lease during the year.
+The decrease was primarily due to lower interest expenses on Senior Notes upon partial redemption in October 2017, partially offset by a higher effective interest on obligations under a finance lease during the year.